umbraco/UmbracoDocs/Umbraco-Heartcore/API-Documentation/GraphQL/Filtering-and-Ordering/index.md

 ## Paging

 We can also limit the number of results returned by paging.
-To achive this one can use `first` and `after` to do forward paging and `last` and `before` to do backward paging.
+To achieve this one can use `first` and `after` to do forward paging and `last` and `before` to do backward paging.

 The cursor can be obtained by including the `cursor` field on an edge e.g. to get the first `50` products we can write the following query.